LibCrowds/project-convert-a-card/README.md

 WorldCat record the final result will be set to a blank field for the WorldCat record and the shelfmark.
 For all other tasks, human intervention will be required.

+1. Sign in and select Open Project from the menu at the top right of the screen.
+Here you will see all projects for which you are the project owner.
-1. From the Dashboard click Analysis.
-    - If there are tasks pending analysis you will be presented with a card and all associated answers.
+2. Open the project then from the left-hand menu click Analysis.
+If there are tasks pending analysis you will be presented with a card and all associated answers.
+Otherwise, a message will be displayed saying that there are no unanalysed results to process.
-    - Use the radio buttons to select the correct answer.
-2. Once a project has been completed, ensure that all tasks have been analysed.
-    - A notification label next to the Analysis menu option shows how many tasks are pending analysis.
-    - On clicking the Analysis link a message will also be displayed if there are no pending tasks.
-3. From the Dashboard click Results.
-    - This view allows you to scroll through the final results for the purpose of spot checking.

-**Note:** All of the above can be performed at any time, as the project is ongoing.
+3. To spot check results open the project as above then click results from the left-hand menu.

+**Important:** Once a project has been completed ensure that all results are analysed by either clicking through to the analysis application, as in step 3, or by downloading the relevant CSV file from the [LibCrowds Data](https://www.libcrowds.com/data/) page and ensuring that there are no rows with 'Unanalysed' in the *info* column.

 #### 3. Submit the data

-1. From the LibCrowds [Data](http://www.libcrowds.com/data) page, download the results CSV file.
+1. Download the results CSV file for the project from the [LibCrowds Data](http://www.libcrowds.com/data) page.
 2. Check the *info_oclc* and *info_shelfmark* columns for things like duplicates or poorly formatted shelfmarks.
 3. If you do notice any errors visit `https://analyse.libcrowds.com/<project_short_name>/<result_id>` to edit the result.
 4. Once all discrepencies have been dealt with download the updated CSV file once again.